 But the study identified two groups of patients who had limited benefit from the combination treatment – patients with milder depression, and patients which chronic depression.
 We will come back to the issue of patients with chronic depression.

-As Michael Thase notes, in an accompanying editorial, the difference in outcomes for patients with more severe, and less chronic, depression was very significant.
+As Michael Thase notes, in an accompanying editorial, the difference in outcomes for patients with moderate or severe depression, who had been depressed for less than two years, was very significant.

 The 29% difference in recovery rates for patients with “more severe, nonchronic” major depression is a very large effect…